What are the 5 most affordable types of book binding?

 3. Spiral Binding

-Spiral Binding, or coil binding, uses a spring-like plastic coil threaded through holes punched along the edge of the book's pages and cover.
+Spiral Binding, or coil binding, utilizes a spring-like plastic coil threaded through holes punched along the book's pages and cover.
 After inserting the coil, its ends are crimped to secure it in place.

 This method is both durable and cost-effective.
-The plastic coils come in various diameters, accommodating books of different thicknesses, and are available in multiple colors, with black, white, blue, and clear being the most popular choices.
+The plastic coils are available in various diameters to accommodate books of different thicknesses and come in multiple colors, with black, white, blue, and clear being the most popular choices.

-One significant advantage of spiral binding is that it allows books to open a full 360 degrees, meaning they can lie completely flat whether closed or open.
-This feature makes spiral-bound books ideal for use on desks or tables without needing to be held open, freeing the hands for other tasks.
-As such, spiral binding is perfect for instruction and maintenance manuals, cookbooks, craft books, adult coloring books, travel guides, first aid books, workbooks, study guides, and sheet music.
+One significant advantage of spiral binding is that it allows books to open a full 360 degrees, meaning they can lie completely flat, whether closed or open.
+This feature makes spiral-bound books ideal for use on desks or tables without needing to be held open, allowing hands to be free for other tasks.
+Consequently, spiral binding is perfect for instruction and maintenance manuals, cookbooks, craft books, adult coloring books, travel guides, first aid books, workbooks, study guides, and sheet music.

 4. Wire-O Binding